YRAFE1998/portfolio/readme.md

 #### **IBM BPM & ODM Project (Nov 2021 – Feb 2023)**
 - Developed a **credit lending process management system** for a major bank in Egypt.
-- Led the migration from **IBM BPM to BAW**, resolving complex debugging challenges.
+- Lead the migration from **IBM BPM to BAW**, resolving complex debugging challenges.
 - Automated testing using **UI Path RPA, SOAP UI, and Excel-driven test cases**.
 - Built BPM dashboards to **debug production issues efficiently**.
 - Promoted to **Software Engineer in early 2023**, leading the project for its final six months.